Answer:

 You’ll also have to think about maintaining your trademark.
 It can last indefinitely, but you’ll need to renew it every 10 years.
 In addition, you’ll be required to file maintenance documents to prove that you’re still using the registered mark before you can renew your trademark registration.

-It’s your job to stop a business entity from using an identical or similar mark and taking legal steps to enforce trademark law.
+Most importantly, the USPTO only registers your trademark.
+It neither scouts for infringement nor offers legal advice.
+It’s your job to stop a business entity from using an identical or similar mark, and taking legal steps to enforce trademark law.

 Can the Trademark Office Reject My Application?